corpus-io/tokenize.it-smart-contracts/docs/dev_overview.md

 To prevent this, it is crucial to keep the parameters private.
 In addition to the parameters mentioned above, which might be guessable from the context, a random salt is used to make guessing impossible.
 These values must be communicated to the investor in a secure way and never shared with anyone else.

+The circle of potential bad actors can be limited by granting the allowance and executing the PrivateOffer in the same transaction.
+That can be achieved through batching transactions, e.g. with [Multicall3](https://www.multicall3.com/).

 ### 2. Crowdinvesting (Crowdinvesting.sol)

 This contract allows everyone who has the `Transferer`-role on the `token` contract or who is certified by the allow-list to meet the requirements set in the `token` contract to buy tokens at an offered price.
 The number of tokens that can be sold in this way can be limited to `maxAmountOfTokenToBeSold`, which is the maximal amount of token to be sold in this fundraising round.